fiction-com/ficons/README.md

 **Specification**

+- **Icon Design**
+  - Consider that these will be tied to Fiction's brand and styleguide
+  - Minimal and Simple Icon Style and Theme
+  - Replace the more commonly used and uglier icons from Font Awesome first, using simpler and lighter designs.
+    - Icons that are common and bad are for example the user icons, birthday, dashboard, bells, bombs
+- Organization
+  - We will start with a single folder for ALL SVG files for the font from Font Awesome and add the edits with naming conventions
+  - Icons that we edit should be titled "edit-[name].svg"
+  - Icons that we add (new) should be titled "new-[name].svg"
+  - (Applying special names will allow the build to handle them differently)
 - Home Page
   - Marketing:
     - "Drop-In Replacement for Font Awesome.
 Use the same class names and get new and improved icons. "